brycewray/hugo-site/README.md

 - [PostCSS](https://postcss.org) and [Tailwind CSS](https://tailwindcss.com).
 - Lazy-loading of some images through use of [lazyload](https://github.com/verlok/vanilla-lazyload).
-- Responsive images through Hugo’s [built-in image processing capabilities](https://gohugo.io/content-management/image-processing/), using code borrowed shamelessly (and adapted for later versions of Hugo) from Stereobooster’s “[Responsive images for Hugo](https://dev.to/stereobooster/responsive-images-for-hugo-dn9).”
+- Responsive images through Hugo’s [built-in image processing capabilities](https://gohugo.io/content-management/image-processing/), using code borrowed shamelessly (and, where necessary, adapted for later versions of Hugo) from Stereobooster’s “[Responsive images for Hugo](https://dev.to/stereobooster/responsive-images-for-hugo-dn9)” and Strict Panda’s “[Using Image Processing to Load Images in Hugo](https://blog.strict-panda.com/post/image-processing-media-queries/).”
-- [Webmentions](https://indieweb.org), enabled through `/assets/js/webmentions.js` (called in the dev process by `npm run start` or `npm run build`, both in the `package.json` file).
-This file is adapted from my real Eleventy/webpack repo&rsquo;s webmentions-handling code &mdash; for which you can thank superb articles and code by [Max Böck](https://mxb.dev/blog/using-webmentions-on-static-sites/) and [Sia Karamalegos](https://sia.codes/posts/webmentions-eleventy-in-depth/).
-Any flaws you find in my code are mine alone, of course.

 <hr />

-For more information about the thinking behind this repo as well as a similar, [Gatsby](https://gatsbyjs.org)-generated version of the site, please refer to “[Different modes for different code](https://brycewray.com/posts/2020/04/different-modes-different-code).”
+**Note**: If you don’t care for dealing with JavaScript and [npm](https://npmjs.org) plugins and dependencies, you may be interested in another Hugo repo, [hugo_solo](https://github.com/brycewray/hugo_solo), which offers the same image processing **but** uses [SCSS](https://sass-lang.com/) [through Hugo Pipes](https://gohugo.io/hugo-pipes/scss-sass/) instead of Tailwind CSS and PostCSS.